 Bibliobusi - Bibliobuses

-It is the year 1998.
-And Taib Šahinpašić, the publisher who managed to keep organizing book fairs while Sarajevo was under siege, brought books from Bosnian-Herzegovinian publishers to Pula with a bibliobus.
-He came to Pula’s Forum Square with a bus that looked as if it was borrowed from the film Who’s Singin’ Over There, and in this way, not only did he produce an unforgettable scene that will go down in the history of the Fair, but also gave rise to an idea, as underdeveloped as it might have been at that point, that will wait for its realization for almost a decade.
+The year is 1998, and Taib Šahinpašić, the publisher who managed to keep organizing book fairs while Sarajevo was under siege, brought books from Bosnian-Herzegovinian publishers to Pula with a bibliobus.
+He came to Pula’s Forum Square with a bus that looked as if it was borrowed from the film Who’s Singin’ Over There, and in this way, not only did he produce an unforgettable scene that would go down in the history of the Fair, but an idea that would wait a decade to be realized was born.
 In 2008 the renowned “Utorkaši/Tuesdayers”, a literary circle from Split, came with the bibliobus, driven by the late Goran Zlojić Zloja, an ex-truck driver and founder of the truck-lit genre.
-The unregistered bus/bibliobus was stuck in the snowdrift somewhere in Lika, and it was found by Fair’s chauffeurs who drove it to Pula.
-Although chilled to the bone, the “Tuesdayers” lit the Fair.
+The unregistered bus/bibliobus was stuck in a snowdrift somewhere in Lika, and it was found by Fair’s chauffeurs who drove it to Pula.
+Although chilled to the bone, the “Tuesdayers” lifted the spirits up at the Fair.

 Casino - Casino

-It can be called Marine Casino, or ex-House of Jugoslavian National Army.
-These are all names of today’s House of Croatian Defenders that, since 2001, each December gets transformed into the House of the Fair.
-Until then, in Pula, the books were dreamt of by the homeless.
-To even take place, the Fair squatted abandoned spaces of the city or had to become a subtenant in the Subtenance/Podstanara, or in the now long-gone galleries Capitolium and Diana in the City Palace, and still active Gallery Cvajner.
-One of those years, the Fair made use of the abandoned bookstore Mladost located on the Forum Square, now hosting the Tourist Board of Pula, then the old shopping mall at Portarata Square at the point of collapse, then former Cinema Belgrade, whose stalls seats gave way to the parking lot.
+It can be called Marine Casino, or ex-Home of Jugoslavian National Army.
+These are all names of today’s Home of the Croatian Homeland War Veterans that each December since 2001 gets transformed into the Home of the Fair.
+Until then, in Pula, the books were dreamt of by homeless people.
+To even take place, the Fair inhabited abandoned spaces of the city or became a subtenant in the Subtenance/Podstanara, or in the now long-gone galleries Capitolium and Diana in the City Palace, and still active Gallery Cvajner.
+One of those years, the Fair made use of the abandoned bookstore Mladost located on the Forum Square, where now the Tourist Board of Pula operates, then the old shopping mall at Portarata Square at the point of collapse, then former Cinema Belgrade, whose stalls seats gave way to the parking lot.
 The cars are still there.
 The film screen standing right at its old spot.

 Češka – Czech Republic